How to Automate Your Life by Creating Systems in Your Home for Mega Stress Relief

 Systems aren’t just for chaos in the morning, either.

 So what areas have you discovered need some tweaking or major automation overhauls?
-How did the changes affect your productivity and sanity?
+How did the changes affect your productivity, organization, and sanity?
 Let me know in the comments!
-And if you need another POV on what can be done work around your problem, drop me line!